Gateau Saint Honore Recipe

 Success is in the Baking

-Cream puffs can be finicky!
-They can deflate quickly.
-This is the method that I have found that works best!
+• Cream puffs can be finicky and deflate quickly.
+This is the method that I have found works best!

 • Turn the oven off.
 Open the oven door slightly and allow them to stay in the oven for 20 minutes.
-In this stage, they will dry out inside, and cool down gradually.
-Both will prevent deflating.
+At this stage, they will dry out inside and cool down gradually, which will prevent deflating.

 creme puffs cooling in the oven with the door left open